What is the Normal FSH Level?

 What Does FSH Test Results Mean?

 FSH test results provide valuable information about your reproductive health.
 In women, FSH is responsible for stimulating the growth and maturation of ovarian follicles, which contain eggs.
-A woman’s FSH level typically ranges between 3 and 20 mIU/mL, depending on her age and menstrual cycle phase.
+A woman’s FSH Level typically ranges between 3 and 20 mIU/mL, depending on her age and menstrual cycle phase.

 When evaluating your FSH test results, it’s essential to consider the context in which they were measured.
-FSH levels can fluctuate throughout the menstrual cycle, so the timing of the test is crucial.
+FSH Level can fluctuate throughout the menstrual cycle, so the timing of the test is crucial.
 Generally, FSH tests are conducted on the second or third day of your menstrual cycle to provide the most accurate information about your ovarian reserve and fertility potential.

 What Do High FSH Levels Indicate?